rosschapman/internetross/_posts/2014-01-26-tiltw-pseudo-elements-jquery-rails-engines-sass-parents.md

 Recently I've been working on a hand-crafted CSS framework for [SciEx](http://www.scienceexchange.com) and one of my key principles in designing the thing has been readability.
 Particularly at the scan level.
 When a dev scans the stylesheet, they should be able to perceive natural groupings and object scopes.

-Naturally, parent selectors have been a big help.
+This is where the "after" parent has been a big help.

 Let me give you an example of floating a main column depending on the orientation of the layout defined by its container class.